buildit/fee-pair-programming-exercise/README.md

 Below you'll find the details necessary to complete the BuildIt front-end on-site coding challenge.
 If you have any questions while reading please email your point of contact for clarification.

 # Interview Prep

-Before arriving, we ask that you bootstrap an application using your favorite framework (React, Angular, Vue, etc), setup CSS (Sass, SCSS, Bootstrap, etc), configure testing (Jest, Jasmine, Mocha, etc), and any additional tools that demonstrate your knowledge of architecting a front-end project.
+Before arriving, we ask that you bootstrap an application using your favorite framework (React, Angular, Vue, etc) and configure testing (Jest, Jasmine, Mocha, etc).
 Please push this setup to github/bitbucket/gitlab, etc and email us the repo.

-1. Setup a front-end coding environment with your favorite framework(s) and tools*
+1. Setup a front-end coding environment capable of handling tests and API calls (Create React App, Angular CLI, ect)
     1. Place your coding environment in version control
-1. Email BuildIt with a link to your publicly version controlled files
+    1. Email BuildIt with a link to your public version controlled files
+1. Get an API key from the [OMDb API](http://www.omdbapi.com/apikey.aspx)
+    1. Bring this to your interview for API calls

 *Note: Please don’t do any application coding.
-We want to see how you setup a project, application coding will be done during the interview.
+We want to see how you setup a project, coding will be done during the interview.

 # The Interview

-Candidates will be leading a code pair interview with BuildIt devs on-site to complete the following.
+You'll be coding with BuildIt's front-end developers to complete the following criteria.

-1. Display an index page with all of the questions
+1. Print a list of movie results from an OMDb search on a single page
+1. Make a list of 3 different movie search queries on the same page
-1. Clicking a question routes to a page with a corresponding answer form
+1. Clicking a search repopulates the movies with the query's results

-1. Submitting a correct answer displays a success message
-1. Submitting an incorrect answer displays an error message
-1. Submit your finalized code to version control
+## Test Criteria

+We'd like to see the following tests to verify code integrity.

+* An HTTP call is made
+* Clicking a list item triggers intended functionality
+* Assertion that movie data is being printed from a returned call

 You're allowed to use search engines and tools such as Stackoverflow during the coding exercise.
 The goal here is to demonstrate how you work on a project.